Cosmological Backgrounds of Gravitational Waves: Cosmological (ergo stochastic) gravitational wave backgrounds

 \subsection{Stochastic nature of cosmological backgrounds}

-GW sources from the early universe, typically lead to a stochastic background of gravitational waves today.
-This means that the amplitude $h_{ij}({\mathbf x},\eta)$ of Eq.~\eqref{hrketa} is a random variable, which can be characterised only statistically, by means of ensemble averages.
+Early universe sources typically lead to the production of stochastic backgrounds of GWs today.
+This means that the amplitude of the tensor perturbation $h_{ij}({\mathbf x},\eta)$ in Eq.~\eqref{hrketa} is a random variable, which can be characterised only statistically, by means of ensemble averages.
 In principle, to perform an ensemble average, many copies of the system should be available; obviously in the case under analysis this does not happen, as there is only one observable universe.
 What is customarily done in cosmology is to invoke the {\it ergodic} hypothesis, equating the ensemble average with either spatial and/or temporal averages.
 This implies that, by observing today large enough regions of the Universe, or a given region for long enough time, one has access to many realisations of the system.
 Two conditions must be met for this to hold.
 The first one is that the universe is almost homogeneous and isotropic, so that the `initial conditions' of the GW generating process are the same (even if only in a statistical sense) at every point in space.
-The second one is that a GW source fulfils causality, and operates at a time when the typical size of a region of causal contact in the universe was smaller than today\footnote{The case of inflation does not verify this condition, but we analyse this later on in the section.} \cite{Allen:1996vm}.
+The second one is that a GW source fulfils causality, and operates at a time when the typical size of a region of causal contact in the universe was smaller than the causal horizon today\footnote{The case of inflation does not verify this condition, but we analyse this later on in the section.}.
 Under these conditions, the GW signal from the early universe takes the form of a stochastic background and one can invoke the ergodic theorem to study its properties.
-Before demonstrating in more detail why GWs from the early universe must be viewed as stochastic variables, let us remark that, under the ergodic hypothesis, it appears clearly that the average over length- and/or time-scales introduced in section \ref{subsec:GWcurved}, and necessary to define GWs, can be identified with the ensemble average needed to characterise the statistical properties of the GW signal.
+Before showing in further detail why GWs from the early universe must be viewed as a stochastic field, let us remark that, under the ergodic hypothesis, the average over length- and/or time-scales introduced in section \ref{subsec:GWcurved}, necessary to define GWs, can be identified with the ensemble average needed to characterise the statistical properties of the GW signal.

 Because of causality, a cosmological GW source acting at a given time in the early universe, cannot produce a signal correlated at length/time scales larger than the cosmological horizon at that time.
 Denoting with a subscript $p$ the time of production, the (physical) correlation scale of the emitted GWs, must satisfy $\ell_p\leq H_p^{-1}$, while the GW signal can be correlated at best on a time scale $\Delta t_p\leq H_p^{-1}$.
 Here we have set the inverse Hubble factor $H^{-1}_p$ as the cosmological horizon, which is a good approximation for most of the cosmological evolution (except for inflation, a case that we discuss below).
 Since at the present time we have access to much larger length/time scales than today's redshifted scale associated to $H^{-1}_p$, the GW signal in the universe today is composed by the superposition of many signals, that are uncorrelated in time and space.
 The number of independent signals can be actually obtained, knowing the evolution of the universe and depending on the time of GW production.